rubiagatra/stock-ticker-id/README.md

 # Stock Ticker and Stock Prediction for Indonesian Company

-Stock Ticker ID are notebooks for stock prediction and stock ticker app using [Dash](https://plot.ly/dash) for creating dashboard of Indonesian company
+Stock Ticker ID are notebooks for stock prediction and stock ticker app using [Dash](https://plot.ly/dash) for creating dashboard of Indonesian company.
+I am only using 8 Companies from this [Yahoo Finance](https://finance.yahoo.com/quote/IDX?ltr=1)

 ## Preview
 ### stock-prediction